 A. REQUIRED PARTICIPANTS

 Each party, together with its lead trial counsel or counsel of record who have primary responsibility for discovery, must attend the conference unless expressly excused by the Court.
 Under no circumstances will a party be permitted to only have counsel attend the settlement conference without the Court’s prior approval.
 An insured party need not attend unless the settlement decision will be made in part by the insured.
 When the settlement decision will be made in whole or part by an insurer, the insurer must send a representative in person with full and complete authority to make settlement decisions.
 A corporate party must send an authorized representative with full and complete authority to make settlement decisions and to bind the company.
 A governmental entity must send an authorized representative with full and complete authority to make settlement decisions and to bind the governmental entity, understanding that some settlement decisions may be subject to further approval by an elected municipal board.
 "Full settlement authority" means authority to settle the case up to the Plaintiff's last demand or down to the Defendant’s last offer.
 The Court encourages and invites lien holders whose rights could affect the likelihood of resolving the matter to attend the conference and/or be reachable by telephone.
-A party appearing at the conference with authority to settle for only a limited amount will be in violation of this directive.
+A party appearing at the conference without full settlement authority will be in violation of this directive.
 Failure to produce the appropriate person(s) at the conference may result in an award of costs and attorney fees incurred by the other parties in connection with the conference and/or sanctions against the noncomplying party and/or counsel.